ktor-doc-jp/ktor-doc-jp/quickstart/guides/1website.md

 ## Using HTML DSL instead of FreeMarker

 You can choose to generate HTML directly from the code instead of using a Template Engine.
 For that you can use the HTML DSL.
-This DSL doesn't require installation, but requires an additional artifact.
+This DSL doesn't require installation, but requires an additional artifact (see [HTML DSL] for details).
 This artifact provides an extension to respond with HTML blocks:

 ```kotlin